erikbjo/prog2005assignment1/README.md

 <p>
 Returns the number of potential readers for a given language, based on the population of the countries where the language is spoken.
-The language codes are defined by the ISO 639-1 standard.
+The language codes are defined by the <a href="https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes">ISO 639-1 standard</a>.
 Also returns the country name and the ISO 3166-1 alpha-2 code for the country.
 </p>
 <p>
 The number of books and unique authors for the language is also returned.
 This is based on the books in the Gutenberg library.